thomasabishop/eolas/zk/0716531c_rewilding_the_internet.md

 # 0716531c_rewilding_the_internet

-The following analogy can be useful in understanding how the internet has become such a negative environment, divorced from its original promise as a humanistic space that facilitated the connection of individuals with shared interests and values to an environment that is entirely mediated by capital subject to control, censorship and the violation of privacy.
+The following analogy can be useful in understanding how the internet has become such a negative environment.
+How it has transmogrified from its original promise of a humanistic space that would facilitate the connection of individuals based on shared interests and values to an environment that is entirely mediated by capital subject to control, censorship and the violation of privacy.

-In the 18th-century in the northern German states officials decided to rationalise the production of timber to enable its systematic extraction as a resource.
-(Clearly a product of Enlightenment principles of applying reason and science to agriculture similar to Jethro Tull's invention of the seed drill and the suspension of three-field rotation to constantly exploit available land.)
+In the 18th-century in the northern German states, officials decided to rationalise the production of timber to enable more systematic extraction.
+(Clearly a product of Enlightenment principles of applying reason and science to agriculture similar to Jethro Tull's invention of the seed drill and the suspension of three-field rotation to four-field all-round harvesting.)

 Instead of a sprawling forest ecosystem that had developed naturally over hundreds of thousands of years, which allowed for felling without upsetting the continuance of the system, the forests were stripped and trees were planted in rows and grids with the arrangement designed to maximise yield and access.
-This is broadly analogous to the factory-farming of chickens compared to free-range rearing.
+This would be broadly analogous to the factory-farming of chickens compared to free-range rearing.

 For the first cycle it appeared as if this restructuring was a huge success.
 Yields were high and the timber was of excellent quality.
 This was a false dawn,